DBM-German/DBM-German-Bot/README.md

 3. Make sure Steam and Discord Bot Maker 2.0 (without mods!) are installed
    - Steam Client – Download: <https://store.steampowered.com/about/>
    - Discord Bot Maker 2.0 – Steam Website: <https://s.team/a/682130> | Steam Client: <steam://store/682130>
+4. Initialize and update the mods sub-module using `git submodule update --init`
-4. Run the setup via `npm run setup`
+5. Run the setup via `npm run setup`
-5. Open the project in DBM
+6. Open the project in DBM
-6. Set a bot token in the settings
+7. Set a bot token in the settings
-7. Start the bot using `npm run start`
+8. Start the bot using `npm run start`

 ## DE | Wie man loslegt